Developer info

 The modulated FM/AM and Nicam carriers are added to the processed video to produce the complete baseband signal.
 A 12-bit DAC, followed by an anti-aliasing low-pass filter, converts the digital signal back to the analog domain.

 To provide for precise readout of video and audio levels, several peak hold modules are available.
-For video and baseband, both the minimum and maximum values are stored; for audio, the maximum (absolute) value are stored, both before and after the preemphasis.
+For video and baseband, both the minimum and maximum values are stored; for audio, the maximum (absolute) values are stored, both before and after the preemphasis.

 *only the first two modulators can do AM.